Focal Modulation Networks: Conclusion

 \section{Conclusion}

-We have presented \emph{focal modulation}, a new mechanism that enables input-dependent token interactions for visual modeling.
-It consists of a hierarchical contextualization step to gather for each query token its contexts from local to global ranges at different levels of granularity, a gated aggregation step to adaptively aggregate context features into modulators based on the query content, followed by a simple modulation step.
-With \emph{focal modulation}, we built a series of simple yet attention-free Focal Modulation Networks (FocalNets).
-Extensive experimental results show that FocalNets significantly outperform the SoTA SA counterparts (\eg Swin and Focal Transformer) with similar time-/memory-cost on the tasks of image classification, object detection and semantic segmentation.
-These encouraging results render focal modulation a favorable alternative to SA for effective \emph{and} efficient visual modeling in real-world applications.
+In this paper, we have proposed \emph{Focal Modulation}, a new and generic mechanism that enables input-dependent token interactions for visual modeling.
+It consists of a hierarchical contextualization to gather for each query token its contexts from short- to long-range, a gated aggregation to adaptively aggregate context features based on the query content into modulator, followed by a simple yet effective modulation.
+With \emph{Focal Modulation}, we built a series of simple attention-free Focal Modulation Networks (FocalNets) for various vision tasks.
+Extensive experiments show that FocalNets significantly outperform the SoTA SA counterparts (\eg Swin and Focal Transformer) with similar time-/memory-cost on the tasks of image classification, object detection and semantic segmentation.
+Notably, our FocalNets achieved new SoTA performance on COCO object detection with much less parameters and pretraining data than the prior works.
+These encouraging results render Focal Modulation a favorable and even better choice to SA for effective \emph{and} efficient visual modeling.

+\textbf{Future works}.
+The main goal of this work is to develop a more effective way for visual token interaction.
+Though it seems straightforward, a more comprehensive study is needed to verify whether our Focal Modulation can be applied to other domains such as NLP tasks.
+Moreover, when coping with multi-modal tasks, SA can be feasibly transformed to cross-attention by alternating the queries and keys.
+The proposed Focal Modulation requires a gather of contexts for individual queries.
+How to perform the so-called cross-modulation needs more exploration for multi-modal learning.

+\paragraph{Acknowledgement.} We would like to thank Lei Zhang, Hao Zhang, Feng Li and Shilong Liu from IDEA team for helpful discussions and detailed instructions of using DINO for object detection.
+We would like to thank Aishwarya Kamath for sharing the Object365v2 dataset.
+We would like to thank Lingchen Meng for helping converting contrastive denoising into regular denoising in DINO.